 A Science of Means

 Economic action by itself does not generate a world view, although Marx believed it does.
 Economics has often been called a science of means.
 The economist, speaking as an economist, does not try to instruct people as to the nature and destiny of man, nor does he try to guide them toward the proper human goals.
 The ends or goals people strive for are, for the economist, part of his given data, and his business is merely to set forth the means by which people may attain their preferences most efficiently and economically.
 Let me buttress this point by a quotation from Ludwig von Mises: "It is true that economics is a theoretical science and as such abstains from any judgment of value.
 It is not its task to tell people what ends they should aim at.
+People are free to spend their money as they please and will often spend it foolishly.
 It is a science of the means to be applied for the attainment of ends chosen, not, to be sure, a science of the choosing of ends.
 Ultimate decisions, the valuations and the choosing of ends, are beyond the scope of any science.
-Science never tells a man how he should act; it merely shows how a man must act if he wants to attain definite ends."3
+Science never tells a man how he should act; it merely shows how a man must act if he wants to attain definite ends."

 When people are free to spend their money as they please they will often spend it foolishly.
 As consumers, they will demand—and producers will obediently supply —goods that glitter but are shoddy; styles that are tasteless; entertainment that bores; and music that drives us nutty.
 Nobody ever went broke, H. L. Mencken used to say, by underestimating the taste of the American public.
 But this, of course, is only half the story.
 The quality product is available in every line for those who seek it out, and many do.
 The choices men make in the economic sector will be based upon their scales of values; the market is simply a faithful mirror of ourselves and our choices.